aquasecurity/deployments/2_enforcers/kube_enforcer/manifests/kube_enforcer_advanced/README.md

 ## Aqua KubeEnforcer Advanced

-{ Need to update here about KE advanced }
+It is a method of deploying Aqua KubeEnforcer in a special Advanced configuration While using KubeEnforcers for Pod Enforcer injection.
+This causes Pod Enforcer traffic to be routed to the KubeEnforcers through a local envoy, which then forwards the traffic to an Aqua Gateway.
+This configuration improves performance and reduces remote network connections between pods and Gateways.
+For more information, refer to product documentation, [Advanced Deployment for Aqua KubeEnforcer](https://docs.aquasec.com/docs/deploy-k8s-aqua-kubeenforcers#section-advanced-deployment-for-pod-enforcer-injection).

 ## Prerequisites

-- Aqua registry access to pull images, cluster access via kubectl, and RBAC authorization to deploy applications
+- Access to Aqua registry to pull images, access to cluster through kubectl, and RBAC authorization to deploy applications

-- The KubeEnforcer deployment token copied from the Aqua Enterprise Server (console) UI for authentication.
-The token is provisioned to the KubeEnforcer as a secret
+- The KubeEnforcer deployment token copied from the Aqua Server UI for authentication.
+Aqua uses this token to authenticate the KubeEnforcers and associate them with a specific enforcer group policy.
+When you deploy a new KubeEnforcer, you should provide this token as a Kubernetes secret

 - A PEM-encoded CA bundle which will be used to validate the KubeEnforcer certificate

 - A PEM-encoded SSL cert to configure the KubeEnforcer

+- If you plan to connect to an Aqua Server on a different cluster, make sure that you have the remote Aqua gateway address.

+It is recommended that you complete the sizing and capacity assessment for the deployment.
+Refer to [Sizing Guide](https://docs.aquasec.com/docs/sizing-guide).

 ## Considerations

-Please consider the following options for deploying the KubeEnforcer.
+Consider the following options for deploying the KubeEnforcer:

 - PEM-encoded CA bundle and SSL certs
-  - Use the [gen_ke_certs.sh](https://github.com/aquasecurity/deployments/tree/6.2/orchestrators/kubernetes/manifests/aqua_csp_009_enforcer/kube_enforcer_advanced/gen_ke_certs.sh) script to generate the required CA bundle and SSL certificates.
-You can also refer to KubeEnforcer SSL considerations section to manually generate them.
+  - Use the [gen_ke_certs.sh](https://github.com/KoppulaRajender/deployments/tree/6.5_dev/2_enforcers/kube_enforcer/manifests/kube_enforcer_advanced/gen_ke_certs.sh) script to generate the required CA bundle and SSL certificates.
+You can also refer to [KubeEnforcer SSL considerations](#kubeenforcer-ssl-considerations) section to manually generate them.

 - Mutual Auth
-  - If you want to enable mutual auth between the KubeEnforcer and the Gateway, refer to the [Aqua Enterprise documentation portal](https://docs.aquasec.com/v5.3/).
+  - Aqua uses self-signed certificates for secure communication between its components (KubeEnforcer and Gateway).
+If you require using your own CA authority, you need to prepare the SSL cert for the domain you choose to configure for the Aqua Server.
+You should modify the manifest deployment files with the mounts to the SSL secrets files.

 - Gateway
-  - By default, the KubeEnforcer will connect to an internal gateway over the aqua-gateway service name on port 8443.
+  - By default, the KubeEnforcer connects to an internal gateway over the aqua-gateway service name on port 8443.
-  - If you want to connect to an external gateway in a multi-cluster deployment, you will need to update the **AQUA_GATEWAY_SECURE_ADDRESS** value with the external gateway endpoint address, followed by the port number, in the 001_kube_enforcer_config.yaml file.
+  - If you want to connect to an external gateway in a multi-cluster deployment, you should update the **AQUA_GATEWAY_SECURE_ADDRESS** value with the external gateway endpoint address, followed by the port number, in the 001_kube_enforcer_config.yaml file.

-- By default, KubeEnforcers are deployed in non-privileged mode.
+- By default, KubeEnforcers are deployed in the non-privileged mode.
 Note that protection is only applied to new or restarted containers.

 ## Deploy the KubeEnforcer